-Students who find it necessary to drop all courses during the semester are required to fill out a Withdrawal Card at the Admissions and Records office or withdraw using the web online services.
-Seeing a counselor is advised before deciding to withdraw.
+Students who find it necessary to drop all courses during the semester are required to drop within published deadlines.
 It is important to clear any debts owed to the College before leaving the College.
-Failure to withdraw properly could result in a failing grade and a student debt.
+Failure to drop properly could result in failing grades and a student debt.